-This section provides an overview of RAMP, which detects anomalies in scientific workflows based on DATAVIEW logs.
+This section provides an overview of RAMP, which detects anomalies in scientific workflows based on the logs generated by DATAVIEW.
+Unlike the vanilla Matrix Profile which identifies both motif and discords, RAMP is specifically designed to capture only discords (or anomalies) in a time series.